FAQ’s

 -

 My work focuses on parents and caregivers.
-Research shows that supporting you—the foundation of your child’s world—can lead to powerful change in your child’s emotional environment and long-term wellbeing.
+Research shows that supporting you, the foundation of your child’s world, can lead to powerful change in your child’s emotional environment and long-term wellbeing.
+However, if including your child in our sessions feels important we can always explore that.

 Fees, Insurance, and Accessibility